thelaycon/lazzaro/README.md

 *   **Shard Inference**: When new facts are extracted, Lazzaro uses an LLM to categorize them into existing or new shards.
 *   **Retrieval Heuristic**: To maintain low latency, Lazzaro prioritizes recently accessed shards and those with higher node density for initial search.

-### 2. Vector Storage (LanceDB Backend)
+### 2. Vector Storage (LanceDB Persistence)
-Lazzaro utilizes **LanceDB** for high-performance vector operations and persistent storage.
+Lazzaro utilizes **LanceDB** as its primary persistence layer and high-performance vector engine.
+*   **Full State Retention**: Unlike basic vector stores, LanceDB persists the entire memory graph, including nodes, edges, and the evolved user profile.
 *   **Fast Retrieval**: Sub-millisecond vector search across thousands of nodes.
-*   **Integrated Persistence**: Optimized on-disk storage that works alongside the graph structure.
+*   **Scalable Architecture**: Optimized on-disk storage that enables multi-process synchronization and reliable data integrity.
-*   **Automatic Sync**: LanceDB is automatically synchronized with graph operations like node merging and pruning.
+*   **Automatic Sync**: LanceDB is automatically synchronized during all graph operations, ensuring no data loss between sessions.

 ### 3. The Buffer Graph
 The `BufferGraph` manages the global state of all shards and super-nodes.
 It handles: